Codeception/codeception.github.com/_posts/2014-02-18-codeception-2.0-alpha.markdown

 ## Minor Internal Changes

 Refactoring, Refactoring, Refactoring.
 We use PSR-2 now.
 We rewrote CodeCoverage.
 We have better directory structure...
 More new files.
 What else?
-Oh, lets admit, probably those are not changes you would notice.
-But internals are now more clean and easy to understand *(Except the parts which heavily rely on PHPUnit internals)*.
+Oh, lets admit it, these are not the changes you would actually notice.
+But internals are now more clean and easy to understand *(Except the parts which heavily rely on PHPUnit)*.

 ## Upgrading